LJPZebra/OLU/1P_Multicolor_System.md

-# The Multicolor One-Photon Design
+# The Multicolor One-Photon Light-Sheet Design

 # Table of Content